CKalitin/ckalitin.github.io/_posts/2026-02-17-pcb-design-cycle.md

 Notice this framework doesn't restrict a project to only having MVP features on its first revision.
 The limiting factor is your timeline.
 So, if time permits, extra features can be added in the first revision.

+[Image of schematic of hall voltage offset circuitry on ECU vs. shunt sensing circuitry on HVC]

 On the HVC, this meant implementing a shunt current sensor and a power path prioritizer in the first revision of the board.
 These features are not strict requirements to achieve functionality and add significant design and testing time.
 However, there were 8 months allocated to the HVC project, so there was enough time to implement these features in the first revision.

 Due to the nature of PCBs, such schedule margin is also likely the only time when MMR features will be added.
 Once your board is working, it's unlikely that the best use of your time will be to revisit the same project and add a couple of extra features.
 Each PCB revision imposes a opportunity cost, so it's often more useful to move onto the next project.
 This is in contrast to a field like software (where the terms MVP and MMR originate), where adding an additional feature can be done with a one-off PR and doesn't mean potentially spending weeks rerouting your PCB.

+## **Define Your Interfaces**

+- First thing you do in your project
+- Once well defined, you can work inside your interfaces
+- If you don't do this, your interfaces are floating and changes other people make will affect your work, possibly delaying
+- On HVC, this meant connectors

 ## **You Must Be The Expert**